 Is dengue fever fatal?

+In rare cases, dengue fever can be fatal.
 Severe dengue fever can damage organs such as the lungs, liver and heart.
-Blood pressure can drop drastically and in some cases it can even cause death.
-So far this year, 12 people aged between 56 and 80 have died of dengue.
+Blood pressure can drop drastically; and in some cases, it can cause death.

 How is dengue treated?